Dr Andrew Mayers

 I am frequently being asked to attend (or in some cases, lead) mental health campaigns, conferences, and fundraising events.
 Click on this link to see more about those.
 If you would like me to be involved in your event, please contact me via e-mail or Twitter (see links at top of page).

 Changing how the media portrays mental health

 One of the biggest challenges faced by mental health services users (and campaigners) is the media portrayal of mental health.
 Although this has improved, there are still too many stereotypical views of those who experience mental health problems.
-Working with my good friend Paul Scates, we recently ran a seminar at Bournemouth University for Media School academics and students.
-To find out more about that, and other topical issues, please go to the 'mental health and the media' page.
+To find out more about that work, and other topical issues, please go to the mental health and the media page.

 Mental Health and Policing